95th Grey Cup: Game Summary

-On the third play of the second half, Dinwiddie fumbled, and the Roughriders would capitalize with a field goal to extend their lead to 13-7.
-The Bombers offense would quickly respond, with Dinwiddie throwing to Derick Armstrong for a touchdown that gave Winnipeg a 14-13 lead.
+On the third play of the second half, Dinwiddie fumbled, and the Roughriders capitalized with a field goal to extend their lead to 13-7.
+The Bombers' offence responded quickly, with Dinwiddie throwing to Derick Armstrong for a touchdown that gave Winnipeg a 14-13 lead.

-Near the end of the third quarter, Johnson's second interception of the game would lead to Saskatchewan being in position for a short field goal, until Doug Brown appeared to stop Roughriders quarterback Kerry Joseph on third down, giving possession back to the Bombers.
+Near the end of the third quarter, Johnson's second interception of the game put Saskatchewan in position for a short field goal, until Doug Brown appeared to stop Roughriders quarterback Kerry Joseph on third down, giving possession back to the Bombers.
 Saskatchewan coach Kent Austin successfully challenged the placement of the ball leading to Congi retaking the lead for Saskatchewan.